Project Grants for Organizations

 • 501(c)(3) Determination Letter.

-• SAM-UEI, a 12-character Unique Entity Identifier (UEI) assigned by the federal System for Awards Management (SAM), must be submitted by any entity receiving federal funds.
-Learn how to get a SAM-UEI for your organization by clicking here.
-If you don’t have a SAM-UEI by the application deadline, email the Deputy Director prior the grant deadline.
+• Unique Entity ID (UEI), a 12-character Identifier assigned by the federal System for Awards Management (SAM), must be submitted by any entity receiving federal funds.
+Learn how to get a UEI for your organization by clicking here or the FAQ section of these guidelines.
+If you don’t have a UEI by the application deadline, email the Deputy Director prior the grant deadline.

 • Recent 990 from one of your past three fiscal years.
 A 990 is the type of annual tax return 501(c)(3) nonprofits file.